Hello everyone! 🙂

 ‘Circular Time’ is what got me mad into listening to the Big Finish audios of ‘Doctor Who’.
 I went on to listening to more Big Finish audios with Peter Davison’s Doctor and Sarah Sutton’s Nyssa and loved every minute of them.

-Other Big Finish stories I like from the Fifth Doctor era include ‘The Mutant Phase’; ‘Spare Parts’; ‘The Stockbridge Trilogy’ (‘Castle of Fear’; ‘The Eternal Summer’ and ‘Plague of the Daleks’); ‘The Demons of Red Lodge and Other Stories’ and ‘1963: Fanfare For The Common Men’.
+Other Big Finish stories that I like from the Fifth Doctor era include ‘The Mutant Phase’; ‘Spare Parts’; ‘The Stockbridge Trilogy’ (‘Castle of Fear’; ‘The Eternal Summer’ and ‘Plague of the Daleks’); ‘The Demons of Red Lodge and Other Stories’ and ‘1963: Fanfare For The Common Men’.

 Something special happened on Children-in-Need night on the 16th of November 2007.
 David Tennant’s Tenth Doctor met Peter Davison’s Fifth Doctor for the first time in ‘Time Crash’.